(A) Who is considered to be an ineligible student?

 The enrollment status of a student shall begin on the first day of the school term of the institution of higher education.
 Such enrollment shall be deemed to continue through normal periods of class attendance, vacation and recess, unless the student graduates, is suspended or expelled, drops out, or does not intend to register for the next normal school term excluding summer school.

 (D) How is an ineligible student's income and resources handled?

 An individual who is subject to the requirements of paragraph (B) of this rule but who does not meet any of the criteria shall be considered ineligible to participate in the SNAP program.
 The income and resources of the ineligible student shall not be counted in determining eligibility or the level of benefits for the assistance group, as specified in rule 5101:4-6-15 of the Administrative Code.

 (E) Are residents of dormitories eligible?

 Residents of institutions are not eligible for program participation.
-Dormitories are considered institutions if they provide students the majority of their meals and the dormitory is not authorized to accept food assistance benefits.
-If a student can demonstrate that the dormitory does not provide him or her a majority of his meals, the student may participate if otherwise eligible.
-For example, if the dormitory has separate room/board contracts and the student only enters into a "room" contract, the student would not be considered a resident of an institution.
+Dormitories are considered institutions when they provide students the majority of their meals and the dormitory is not authorized to accept SNAP benefits.
+When a student can demonstrate that the dormitory does not provide him or her a majority of his meals, the student may participate when otherwise eligible.
+For example, when the dormitory has separate room/board contracts and the student only enters into a "room" contract, the student would not be considered a resident of an institution.

 Promulgated Under: 111.15